Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Conclusion

 \section{Conclusion}

 We have proposed a computationally efficient alternative to the existing likelihood-based approach solving the change-point problem in multivariate systems with a mix of integrated and stationary regressors.
 Our two-step estimator is able to consistently determine the number of breaks, their timing and to jointly estimate the coefficients for each regime.
 This can be achieved without the need to conduct sequential tests and does not require generating critical values beyond those supplied in the original paper, for example, in situations with larger systems composed of many regressors.
 The algorithm is much faster than the dynamic programming algorithm used in the likelihood-approach and can solve change-point problems for large multivariate systems and several thousand observations in seconds.
 In turn, the likelihood-based approach allows for a straightforward construction of valid confidence bands by inverting the likelihood ratio test for a given break date \citep{EoMorley2015}.
 It remains to be investigated if such confidence bands can be constructed within the model selection approach taken in this paper.
-Moreover, it is unclear if the two-step estimator can deal with locally ordered breaks as proposed in \citep{LiPerron2017}.

 The crucial first step estimation is based on the group LASSO estimator and we utilize a group LARS algorithm to solve the change-point problem.
 Alternative choices of other penalties in the objective function could be used to potentially improve the estimator in some directions.
 For example, \cite{SafikhaniShojaie2020} use a fused LASSO penalty to allow the number of equations to grow with the sample size.
 Such high-dimensional extensions might be useful in panel settings where both the time and the cross-sectional dimension increase asymptotically.
-In principle, the proposed two-step estimator can be applied to change-point problems in other important model classes.
+In principle, the proposed two-step estimator can also be applied to change-point problems in other important model classes.
 If we relaxed the strict exogeneity assumptions and instead used more restrictive assumptions about the error terms, for example, assuming Gaussian white noise errors, we could also deal with structural breaks in VECMs which involve a mix of integrated and stationary variables.
 Since this application poses additional technical difficulties, we leave this topic for future research.